 We offer 25 hours of education each week on the ward and during the day, young people also attend a range of medical and therapeutic interventions.

 Our young people require a programme that allows them to return to positive and effective learning in a supportive and nurturing environment.
 Each young person has a personalised timetable for therapeutic, medical and school sessions.
 This is reviewed frequently based on each young person’s specific needs.

-As a young person moves closer to discharge, it is typical for them to engage more fully in learning sessions and begin attending their home-school on day or extended leave.
-Each young person is allocated a key tutor who will liaise with the schools/colleges to organise re-integration plans and they are invited to attend CPA (Care Programme Approach) meetings throughout the young person’s admission in order to facilitate better outcomes.
+As a young person moves closer to discharge, it is typical for them to engage more fully in learning sessions and begin attending their home school on day or extended leave.
+Each young person is allocated a key tutor who will liaise with the schools/colleges to organise re-integration plans.
+They are also invited to attend CPA (Care Programme Approach) meetings throughout the young person’s admission in order to facilitate better outcomes.

 Where young people need to find an alternative school/college, our teachers support both them and their parents/carers through the process, including statutory appeal.